 (3) Where part only of a lot is liable to any rate, that rate shall be made and levied upon an amount that bears the same proportion to the value of the lot as the rental value of the part so liable bears to the rental value of the lot.

-[Section 63 amended by No. 14 of 1996 s.
+[Section 63 amended: No. 14 of 1996 s.
 4.]

 64. Proprietor may seek a review of unimproved value of parcel